 On Tuesday May 2nd & 4th 25312 worked the 09.55 Willesden to Norwood and the return 12.10 Norwood to Willesden.

 On June 24th 25312 worked the 07.30 Nottingham - Llandudno Town and the 13.02 Llandudno Town - Nottingham.
 The next day (25th) 25312 & 25153 worked the 08.40 Leicester - Skegness and the 18.30 Skegness - Leicester.

 On August 5th 25312 & 25285 worked the Derby - Norwich - Yarmouth - Norwich - Walsall diagram.

-During the evening of August 125th 25312 & 25311 were noted southbound through Chesterfield with the return leg of a charter.
+25311 & 25312 were noted on York depot on August 12th and were later noted southbound through Chesterfield with the return leg of a charter.